Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Introduction

+Our approach---\textit{Reliever}---operates as follows.
+For each candidate interval $I\subset(0,n]$, a standard grid-search algorithm $\A$ involves fitting an interval-specific model $\widehat{M}_I$ and evaluating the loss $\mathcal{L}(I; \widehat{M}_I)$.
+Reliever replaces this costly step with a proxy fit: we pair $I$ with an interval $R_I$, chosen from a pre-specified deterministic collection $\R$ (see Definition \ref{itv_construction}).
+We fit the model $\widehat{M}_{R_I}$ on $R_I$ and evaluate the loss on the target interval $I$ via $\mathcal{L}(I; \widehat{M}_{R_I})$.
+This substitution continues until the algorithm $\A$ has visited every candidate interval.
+Figure \ref{fig:reliever} illustrates the procedure.

+The collection $\R$ is intentionally small---$|\R|=O(n)$ in our construction---so only $O(|\R|)$ actual model fits are required overall.
+Consequently, the total fitting cost drops to at most $O(na_n)$, where $a_n$ denotes the operations needed to fit a single model on an interval of length $n$; see Table \ref{tab:complexity}.
+In practice the cost is often lower because the algorithm $\A$ may visit only a subset of intervals in $\R$.
+Besides controlling the size of $\R$, each interval $R_I$ is selected such that $R_I\subset I$ and the reminder $I \setminus R_I$ is short.
+With this design, replacing the original loss sequence $\{\Lcal(I;\hM_I)\}$ by its proxy counterpart $\{\Lcal(I;\hM_{R_I})\}$ in the grid-search algorithm would preserve changepoint-detection accuracy, regardless of how many changepoints lie within any individual interval $I$.

-To provide a glimpse into the benefits of employing \Relief{}, we examine a high-dimensional linear model with multiple changepoints, as described in Section \ref{sec:sim}.
-The example comprises $n=600$ observations and $p=100$ variables.
-In Figure \ref{fig:comp_time}(a), we present the average computation time required for model fits (including loss computation) with and without employing \Relief{}, as well as the average time for the \textit{pure} grid search using each algorithm.
-The results clearly demonstrate that model fitting is the primary contributor to computational time, and the use of \Relief{} significantly alleviates the computational burden.
-Figure \ref{fig:comp_time}(b) displays the average number of model fits required along the search path for each algorithm, while Figure \ref{fig:comp_time}(c) presents a boxplot of detection errors measured in terms of the Hausdorff distance (see Section \ref{sec:sim} for details).
-The results illustrate that \Relief{} achieves comparable detection accuracy while considerably reducing the number of model fits required.
+To illustrate the benefits of Reliever, we consider a high-dimensional linear model with multiple changepoints (see Section \ref{subsec:hdlinear}), using $n=600$ observations and $p=100$ variables.
+Figure \ref{fig:comp_time}(a) compares the average computational time spent on model fits (including loss evaluations) with and without Reliever, alongside the average time spent solely on the grid search for each algorithm.
+Clearly, the primary computational burden arises from model fits, and employing Reliever substantially reduces this burden.
+Figure \ref{fig:comp_time}(b) further shows the reduction in the average number of model fits required along the search path.
+Finally, Figure \ref{fig:comp_time}(c) presents a boxplot of changepoint detection error, measured by the Hausdorff distance (see Section \ref{sec:sim}), confirming that Reliever significantly reduces computational cost without sacrificing detection accuracy.